elugens/hello-javascript/docs/additional-questions/network-requests/fetch-cross-origin-request.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, the browser plays the role of a trusted mediator.
-It ensures that the correct origin gets sent with a cross-origin request.
+It ensures that the correct origin transmits with a cross-origin request.
 It checks for permitting Access-Control-Allow-Origin in the response, and if it exists, then JavaScript can access the response.
 Otherwise, it fails with an error.
     </div>
   </div>
 </details>